-In the Organizer, isolate the photos for this lesson, if necessary, by clicking the Lesson 4 folder in the list at the left, or the white arrow beside the Lesson 04 tag in the Tags panel.
-Select the un-edited images DSC_0006.jpg, DSC_0212.jpg, DSC_0378.jpg, and DSCN0532.jpg; then, click the Editor button in the Task bar.
+In the Organizer, isolate the photos for this lesson, if necessary, by clicking the Lesson 4 folder in the list at the left, or the search box beside the Lesson 04 tag in the Tags panel.
+Select the un-edited images DSC_0006.jpg, DSCN0532.jpg, DSC_0212.jpg, and DSC_0378.jpg; then, click the Editor button in the Taskbar.

-In the Editor, click Expert in the mode picker at the top of the workspace to switch to Expert edit mode; then bring the image DSC_0378.jpg to the front by clicking its name tab at the top of the Edit window.
-Choose Auto Smart Tone from the Enhance menu to open the Auto Smart Tone dialog box.
+In the Editor, click Expert in the mode picker at the top of the workspace to switch to Expert edit mode; then bring the image DSC_0378.jpg to the front, if necessary, by clicking its name tab at the top of the Edit window.
+Choose Auto Smart Tone from the Enhance menu to open the Auto Smart Tone dialog.

 The Auto Smart Tone dialog box opens with the automatic adjustment pre-applied.
 In the center is a “joystick” control that can be dragged in any direction: a preview in each corner shows what to expect from dragging in that direction.
 For this photo, the upper left preview is dark, low-contrast, and saturated; the thumbnail at the lower left is also dark, but has more contrast and less saturated color.
 At the right, the upper preview is brighter, with more neutral colors; the lower is even brighter, with more contrast.

-- Toggle the Before / After switch at the lower left of the dialog box to see the photo with and without the pre-applied automatic adjustment.
+- Toggle the Before / After switch at the lower left of the dialog box to see the photo with and without the Auto Smart Tone adjustment.

 Click OK, and then repeat the process from step 2 for each of the other three open images.
 If you’re unsure, drag the joystick left to right and top to bottom to become accustomed to the effects; then, refer to the illustrations below as a rough guide.
 Start from the points indicated, and then season to taste.
 Leave the last photo open in the Auto Smart Tone dialog box and read on.